Can You Think Your Way to Victory?

 Mood, Motivation, and the Inner Judo Landscape

-Elite judoka don’t just have good throws—they have good moods.
-Or rather, they know how to manage bad ones.
+Elite judoka don’t just have good throws — they have managed inner states.
 Negative emotions like anger, tension, and confusion spike when performance drops.
 Meanwhile, motivated athletes with high vigor tend to dominate.

 Motivation and mental toughness go hand in hand.
 Lonsdale defines mentally tough athletes as those who stay composed, confident, and laser-focused under pressure.
-It’s not magic.
-It’s mental discipline.
+It isn’t magic.
+It’s discipline — learned, reinforced, and trained.

 Finding the Sweet Spot: The Optimal Stress Zone

-Too much stress tanks your performance.
-But too little, and you’re flat.
-Welcome to the Yerkes-Dodson law: a concept from psychology that maps performance on a bell curve, with a “zone of optimal stress” right in the middle.
+Too much stress tanks performance.
+Too little, and you’re flat.
+The Yerkes–Dodson law maps this relationship as a bell curve, with a narrow “zone of optimal stress” in the middle.

-This is highly individual.
-Some athletes thrive on intensity; others collapse.
-Coaches who understand this can help judoka find their ideal pre-match mental state.
+Crucially, this zone is individual.
+Some athletes thrive on intensity; others unravel.
+Coaches who understand this can help judoka find their ideal pre-match state.

-Stress isn’t the enemy—it’s a dial, not a detonator.
+The problem is that most judoka are handed the dial and told to “figure it out” under competition lights.
+Stress isn’t the enemy — it’s a control variable.
 The goal isn’t calm.
-It’s control.
+It’s regulation.
 Crank it when you need fire; cool it when you need flow.

 Emotional Control: The Hidden Technique

 Think of emotion regulation as a judo technique for the mind.
-It’s the ability to monitor and manage emotional reactions, especially under pressure.
+It’s the ability to monitor and manage emotional reactions in real time.

-The best athletes train these skills just like they train uchikomi.
-They simulate high-stress environments and learn to stay sharp even after exhaustion.
-One method: solve math problems right after intense randori.
-It sounds strange, but it works.
+The best athletes train these skills like uchikomi.
+They simulate high-stress environments and practise thinking clearly while fatigued.
+One method: solving simple maths problems immediately after intense randori.
+It sounds odd — and it works.

 To see these concepts in action, check out this in-depth conversation with Dr. Derek Mueller on sport psychology and competitive pressure.
 He explores how mindset training is integrated into elite judo and BJJ programs.